-Gábor Hollerung (Budapest, 18 August 1954 –) Liszt Ferenc Prize winning conductor, chorus master; Meritorious Artist of Hungary; Executive Music Director of Dohnányi Ernő Symphonic Orchestra, Budafok; master conductor of Budapest Academic Choral Society; Arts Director of Zemplén Festival; founder and Art Director of Budapest International Choir Competition.
+Gábor Hollerung (Budapest, 18 August 1954 –) Liszt Prize winning conductor, chorus master; Merited Artist of Hungary; Executive Music Director of Budafok Dohnányi Ernő Symphonic Orchestra; master conductor of Budapest Academic Choral Society; Arts Director of Zemplén Festival; founder and Art Director of the Budapest International Choir Competition.

-Studied in Liszt Ferenc College of Music, specialized as chorus master (1972-77) and conductor (1975-80).
+Studied at Liszt Ferenc College of Music, specialized as chorus master (1972-77) and conductor (1975-80).
 Here his professors were Zoltán Vásárhelyi, István Párkai and András Kórodi.
-Later he extended his trainings in master courses led by Eric Ericson (1975), Kurt Masur (1978) and László Somogyi (1981).
+He did further training in master courses led by Eric Ericson (1975), Kurt Masur (1978) and László Somogyi (1981).

 1979–81: second conductor of Miskolc Symphonic Orchestra.
-Master conductor (since 1989), Executive Music Director (since 2001) of Dohnányi Ernő Symphonic Orchestra, Budafok.
-Conducted several Hungarian orchestras as a guest conductor.
+Master conductor (since 1989), Executive Music Director (since 2001) of Budafok Dohnányi Orchestra.
+Conducted several Hungarian orchestras as guest conductor.

 2002–2005: first guest conductor of Jerusalem Symphony Orchestra.
-2002¬–2007: musical consultant for Philharmonia Singers, Tel Aviv.
-In addition to holding concerts with a great number of European orchestras, he was a guest conductor for Israel Philharmonic Orchestra, Cincinatti Symphony Orchestra, Brazilian Symphony Orchestra, Shanghai Symphony Orchestra, Guangzhou Symphony Orchestra and Taiwan National Symphony Orchestra.
+2002¬2007: musical consultant for Philharmonia Singers, Tel Aviv.
+In addition to playing concerts with a great number of European orchestras, he has been guest conductor for Israel Philharmonic Orchestra, Cincinatti Symphony Orchestra, Brazilian Symphony Orchestra, Shanghai Symphony Orchestra, Guangzhou Symphony Orchestra and National Symphony Orchestra Taiwan.